 There aren’t that many differences between a B2C and B2B ecommerce marketing strategy today.
 When you look closely at both types of retail marketing approaches, you’ll notice:

-- Both of their ecommerce marketing strategies center on developing an online store that streamlines the checkout process for consumers (B2C) and business decision-makers (B2B).
+- Both of their ecommerce marketing strategies center on developing online stores that streamline the checkout process for consumers (B2C) and decision-makers (B2B).

-- Both utilize modern digital marketing channels — online marketplaces, pay-per-click advertising, social media — to acquire prospects and nurture them through their buying cycles.
+- Both utilize modern digital marketing channels (online marketplaces, pay-per-click advertising, social media) to acquire leads and nurture them through their buying cycles.

 - Both want to boost conversion rates by turning potential customers into loyal customers through savvy marketing tactics (e.g., email marketing campaigns to segmented lists).

-- Both prioritize customer service and experience in their ecommerce marketing strategies and provide buyers with relevant product recommendations to inform their purchasing decisions.
+- Both prioritize customer service and experience in their ecommerce marketing strategies and provide buyers with relevant recommendations to inform their purchases.

-- Both rely on a mix of essential ecommerce platforms and proven marketing technologies to track their customers’ journeys and inform their customer lifecycle orchestration programs.
+- Both rely on essential ecommerce platforms and proven martech to track their customers’ journeys and inform their customer lifecycle orchestration programs.

-It’s this latter point — the implementation and daily use of modern martech, like a customer data platform (CDP) — that helps B2B retailers with B2C-esque business models meet their myriad marketing and sales goals and earn greater customer loyalty from those who shop with them.
+It’s this latter point — the implementation and daily use of modern martech, like a customer data platform (CDP) — that helps B2B retailers with B2C-esque business models meet their marketing and sales goals and earn greater customer loyalty from their audiences.

 The CDP’s role in modern B2B ecommerce marketing strategies

 According to a 2019 Episerver study, three-quarters of business leaders at B2B companies say most of their revenue will come from owned B2B ecommerce websites by 2025.